fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Beast will come out at that time.
 The Beast it will leave marks on people as believer or non-believer.
 Some ahadith say that the Beast will be one of the first major signs of the Last Day, along with the sun rising in the west.

 The Beast of the Earth (Dābbat al-Arḍ), in Islamic eschatology, will be one of the signs of the coming of the Last Day.
 It will appear before or after the sun rises in the west, where the Beast will be sighted for the very first time.
 The Beast is mentioned in the Quran (in Sura An-Naml) and is also mentioned in the ahadith, which expand upon the characteristics of the beast.
 Islamic tradition holds that the Beast will precipitate the death of all true believers and the removal of the Quran from the world.
-The Qur'an mentions that the Beast will address the unbelievers and admonish them for their lack of attention towards God:
+The Quran mentions that the Beast will address the unbelievers and admonish them for their lack of attention towards God:

     And when the Word is fulfilled against them (the unjust), we shall produce from the earth a beast (Dabbat'ul-Ardh) to (face) them: He will speak to them, for that mankind did not believe with assurance in Our Signs.
     And on the day when We will collect from every people a party from those who believed our signs; then will they be formed into groups.
     Quran 27:82-83

 Dabbat'ul-Ardh means a “walker of the earth”.
-Allah says in the Qur'an:
+Allah says in the Quran:
 “And when the word shall come to pass on them, We shall bring forth unto them a Walking one from the earth who shall speak unto them that people believed not in our signs.

 This gathering of a group from every people will happen in Raj'at (Return) and will precede Qiyamat (because in Qiyamat all people will be gathered, not just a group from them.)
 And at that time a “Walker of the Earth” will be brought forth to speak to the people.